0xAtelerix/docs/technology.md

 This allows Pelagos to leverage the L1 validator sets for security, mitigating bootstrapping risks.

-Pelagos security relies on robust tokens and substantial stakes rather than a single native token -- removing the requirement to trust in a single chain’s token stability.
+Pelagos security relies on robust tokens and substantial stakes rather than a single native token &mdash; removing the requirement to trust in a single chain’s token stability.
 By combining restaking from Ethereum, Bitcoin, Solana, and TON, Pelagos leverages an aggregate security stake far exceeding individual L1s.

 ### Transaction handling